With 2 fantastic universities and a great location in a historic part of England, Bristol is a popular destination for international students.

 Prices for the different tours vary, but start from a very reasonable £6 with an NUS card!

 10. Learn more about the city at Bristol Open Doors

 Have you ever walked past an interesting-looking building and wondered what was inside?
 Bristol Open Doors is your chance to find out!
 For 3 days every September, buildings and other spaces that are usually closed to the public open their doors to let you inside.

 Plus, local historians are on hand to give tours and explain all about the history of some of Bristol’s best-loved landmarks, so you’ll have the chance to see another side of the places you thought you knew, too.
-Bristol Open Doors takes place on 11–13 September in 2020 — you can check their website for the full programme of events.
+You can check their website for the full programme of events.

 11. See a show at the Tobacco Factory Theatre